 One of the most talked about changes from the Tax Cuts and Jobs Act enacted in 2017 is the qualified business income deduction under Section 199A.
-Current proposals want to change this deduction, but for 2023, taxpayers who own interests in a sole proprietorship, partnership, LLC, or S corporation may be able to deduct up to 20% of their qualified business income.
+Current proposals want to change this deduction, but for 2024, taxpayers who own interests in a sole proprietorship, partnership, LLC, or S corporation may be able to deduct up to 20% of their qualified business income.
 Please be careful because this deduction is subject to various rules and limitations.
-In 2023, limits on this deduction begin phasing in for taxpayers with income above \$364,200 for those married filing jointly taxpayers (and \$182,000 for all other filers).
+In 2024, limits on this deduction begin phasing in for taxpayers with income above \$364,200 for those married filing jointly taxpayers (and \$182,100 for all other filers).

-There are planning strategies to consider for business owners.
+There are planning strategies for business owners to consider.
 For example, business owners can adjust their business's W-2 wages to maximize the deduction.
 Also, it may be beneficial for business owners to convert their independent contractors to employees where possible, but before doing so, please make sure the benefit of the deduction outweighs the increased payroll tax burden and cost of providing employee benefits.
 Other planning strategies can include investing in short-lived depreciable assets, restructuring the business, and leasing or selling property between businesses.
 This piece of the tax code is complicated and would take an entire report to discuss, so we recommend that if you are a business owner, you should talk with a qualified tax professional about how this new Section 199A could potentially work for you.

-Consider All of Your Retirement Savings Options for 2023
+Consider All of Your Retirement Savings Options for 2024

 If you have earned income or are working, you should consider contributing to retirement plans.
-This is an ideal time to make sure you maximize your intended use of retirement plans for 2023 and start thinking about your strategy for 2024.
+This is an ideal time to make sure you maximize your intended use of retirement plans for 2024 and start thinking about your strategy for 2025.
 For many investors, retirement contributions represent one of the smarter tax moves that they can make.
 Here are some retirement plan strategies we'd like to highlight.

 401(k) contribution limits increased.
-The elective deferral (contribution) limit for employees under the age of 50 who participate in 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan is \$22,500.
-The catch-up contribution limit for employees aged 50 and over who participate in 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan is increased to \$7,500 (\$30,000 total).
-As a reminder, these contributions must be made in 2023.
+The elective deferral (contribution) limit for employees under the age of 50 who participate in 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan is \$23,000.
+The catch-up contribution limit for employees aged 50 and over who participate in 401(k), 403(b), most 457 plans, and the federal government's Thrift Savings Plan remains \$7,500 (\$30,500 total).
+As a reminder, these contributions must be made in 2024.

 IRA contribution limits increase.
-The limit on annual contributions to an Individual Retirement Account (IRA) are increased in 2023 to \$6,500 for individuals.
-The additional catch-up contribution limit for individuals aged 50 and over is not subject to an annual cost-of-living adjustment and remains \$1,000 (for a total of \$7,500).
-IRA contributions for 2023 can be made all the way up to the April 15, 2024, filing deadline.
+The limit on annual contributions to an Individual Retirement Account (IRA) are increased in 2024 to \$7,000 for individuals.
+The additional catch-up contribution limit for individuals aged 50 and over is not subject to an annual cost-of-living adjustment and remains \$1,000 (for a total of \$8,000).
+IRA contributions for 2024 can be made all the way up to the filing deadline on April 15, 2025.